Board and Care Homes for Seniors

 How Is a Board and Care Facility Different From Other Senior Care Options?

-Senior centers range widely to accommodate the needs of the individual residents there.
-In board and care facilities, there is not always medical staff available.
-While the trained assistants are always present at the location – your loved one is not left alone – this does not mean the location will have registered nursing staff.
-This makes these locations significantly different from a nursing home setting.
+Care at senior centers ranges widely to accommodate the needs of individual residents.
+For example, board and care facilities don’t always have medical staff available.
+While trained workers are present at the location — your loved one is not left alone — the location might not have registered nursing staff on site.
+So consider your medical needs, as this significantly differentiates a board and care home from a nursing home that offers 24/7 nursing care.

-What Services Do Board and Care Locations Provide?
+What Services Do Board and Care Homes Provide?

-• Housekeeping services including general cleaning of the resident's rooms and bathrooms.
-They are also provided help with laundry needs.
+- Housekeeping services, including general cleaning of the resident's rooms and bathrooms.

-• Medication management is a large component of the services board and care facilities offer.
-Most locations will be able to provide help planning medication.
-However, anyone handling or dispensing medication must have proper certification to do so.
+- Medication management is commonly offered.
+Most locations can help with planning and reminders to take medication.
+However, those dispensing medication must have proper certification.
 If this is a service you need, be sure to ask if the location is licensed to provide it.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines